santacml/pilim/README.md

 Please note that for all experiments, Pi-Nets inherently increase in size for each optimization step, increasing both memory and runtime.
 To run for a significant number of steps, it will be necessary to run the networks on a CUDA-enabled environment and using float16.
 It is useful to test things with CPU, and in these cases, note that it is necessary to use float32 for compatibility.

+In order to run experiments, create a downloadable library, and also have a copy of the old code, experiments have been placed in their own folder at the root level of the repo.
+It is necessary to run the files using the commands below (e.g. "python -m experiments.imagenet.transfer_imagenet ...).

 ## Imagenet

 For Imagenet experiments, we use the 32x32 downsampled data that is available for download here: https://image-net.org/download-images.php

-By default, the script expects the data to be under imagenet/data, but feel free to place where you'd like (and adjust the command accordingly).
+By default, the script expects the data to be under experiments/imagenet/data, but feel free to place where you'd like (and adjust the command accordingly).

 ```
 python -m experiments.imagenet.transfer_imagenet  --save-dir=./output/ --save-model --cuda --r 200 --lr=0.01 --batch-size=16 --gclip=0  --epochs=40 --human --wd=0.0001 --bias-alpha=0.5 --first-layer-lr-mult=1.0 --last-layer-lr-mult=1.0 --gclip-per-param